coltongrainger/journal/index.md

 bibliography: /home/colton/coltongrainger.bib
 ---

+## 2020-05-28

+Have a phone interview today with [Jelli](https://www.crunchbase.com/organization/jelli).

+Following the advice of <https://candor.co/interview-prep/how-to-not-suck-at-behavioral-interviews>, I'm preparing answers to the following ten "very basic interview questions that come up all the time", relative to my application for a mid-level software engineering position at Jelli.

+### Tell me about yourself.

+- What is the biggest accomplishment in your career so far?
+- Describe a time when you had conflict with a peer.
+How did you handle it?
+- Give me an example of a time you got negative feedback.
+- Why do you want to work for our company?
+- Why did you decide to leave your last job?
+- What kind of teams do you like to work with?
+- Tell me about a time you took initiative on a project.
+- Give me an example of how you communicate with cross-functional partners.
+- How do you handle projects that are ambiguous or lack direction?

 ## 2020-04-20

 I moved to Boise, Idaho, my hometown, after attempting (and failing) to move to Tacoma.